rvl-system/rvl-boards/README.md

 The RVL controller board is a custom board that runs the [RVL Firmware](https://github.com/rvl-system/rvl-firmware), and is intended for use as both a development board and an LED controller.
 This board features:

 - ESP32 dual core processor
+- Compatible with 3 or 4 pin 5V LED strips supported by [FastLED](http://fastled.io/)
+  - Solder jumper for switching between 3 and 4 pin headers (optional)
 - Can be powered from USB, or can be "backfed" power from the LED strip connected to it
 - 3.3V to 5V level translation on LED control pins
 - An LCD and tiny 5-way joystick for controlling the device directly